google/guava/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/7197/badge)](https://bestpractices.coreinfrastructure.org/projects/7197)

-Guava is a set of core Java libraries from Google that includes new collection types (such as multimap and multiset), immutable collections, a graph library, and utilities for concurrency, I/O, hashing, caching, primitives, strings, and more!
+Guava is a set of core Java libraries from Google that includes new collection types (such as Multimap and Multiset), immutable collections, a graph library, and utilities for concurrency, I/O, hashing, caching, primitives, strings, and more!
 It is widely used on most Java projects within Google, and widely used by many other companies as well.

 Guava comes in two flavors:

-*   The JRE flavor requires JDK 1.8 or higher.
+- The JRE flavor requires JDK 1.8 or higher.
-*   If you need support for Android, use the Android flavor.
+- If you need support for Android, use the Android flavor.
 You can find the Android Guava source in the [`android` directory].

 [`android` directory]: https://github.com/google/guava/tree/master/android